Eiwanger/profinet_scanner_prototype/README.md

 The scanner itself contains a own README where a description to the functionalities and future improvements are stated.
 It was programed in Visual Studio Express.

 This program was a test for what is possible to scan in a system with profinet devices.
-It was created during an internship at the BMW Group.
+It was created during an internship.

 It uses the NPCAP library to send packets over a ethernet connection to the devices and listens for their answers to parse them.
 I've made it as a console application that works only on windows because I used the windows libraries for multithreading.
 The used protocols are profinet DCP, ethernet, ip, udp and dce rpc.